dotnet/core-setup/Documentation/design-docs/hosting-layer-apis.md

 Run an application.
 * `argc` / `argv` - command-line arguments

 This function does not return until the application completes execution.
+It will shutdown CoreCLR after the application executes.

+If the application is successfully executed, this value will return the exit code of the application.
+Otherwise, it will return an error code indicating the failure.

 ### .NET Core 2.0+